SomewhatDamaged/Scam-Images/README.md

 I accept PRs with new images.
 Please use the format (d/m/yyyy) for the folder and make an `info.txt` file to state where you found them.

 Can recommend using something like [ImageHash (python)](https://pypi.org/project/ImageHash/) for comparing images.
 A hamming distance of ~4 should account for JPG compression without catching unrelated things.

+If you lack the ability to post a PR, please send the images to: spam-images@excessive.space